RaymondWSJ/CutMyGrass/README.md

 The current idea is
 1.Use tomato clock to check the goal
-2.Can easily get the product information from different website, without typing it by yourself
+2.Can easily get the product information from different website, without typing it by yourself通过爬虫